 The National Infrastructure Commission (NIC) has today published its report for the Chancellor on the case for investment in intercity links in the north of England to support the economic potential of the Northern Powerhouse.
-The NIC’s report draws on analysis by Frontier (Europe), also published today.
+The NIC’s report draws on analysis by Frontier Economics, also published today.

 As an independent advisor for Government, the NIC has been exploring the role of improving intercity connectivity to promote growth in the north of England.
 Frontier was asked by the NIC to deliver an evidence-based assessment of the channels through which improvements in intercity transport links could contribute to economic performance and the conditions under which such investment would be more likely to unlock economic growth potential.